Angelica Seed Essential Oil

 Angelica is usually described as a biennial, because it does die after flowering and producing seed one time, but it can take more than two years to flower so some botanists prefer to call it a perennial.
 Angelica archangelica grows well in a mostly sunny spot in our gardens here in the Appalachians and we find a native species of Angelica growing at higher elevations along the Blue Ridge Parkway and at Mount Mitchell State Park nearby.
 The plant is stately and majestic and has an imposing presence in the herb garden.
 We have observed that the rather fleshy blossoms apparently ferment on the wild species in late summer and that the bees that flock to those blossoms seems to get drunk on the nectar.

-Unless otherwise noted, information on historical uses refers to herbal preparations of the plant and NOT the plant’s essential oil.
+Unless otherwise noted, information on historical uses refers to traditional herbal preparations of the plant and NOT the plant’s essential oil.

 In Chinese Medicine, Angelica herb was highly revered and was said to be associated with the respiratory and digestive systems, as well as the female reproductive system.
 It was used to fight infection, normalize menses, and address digestive complaints.
 Some modern practitioners of Chinese Medicine have also used the essential oil of Angelica.